Homological stability of topological moduli spaces

-For compact $W$, Tillmann \cite{Tillmann} has proven homological stability with constant coefficients for a variant of $\tB \Diff^0_{\partial,n}(W)$ and $\tB \Diff^{d,+}_{\partial,n}(W)$ involving diffeomorphisms that are only required to fix a disc in the boundary instead of the whole boundary.
-A Serre spectral sequence argument shows that stability for these variants follows from stability of the spaces $\tB\Diff^{0}_{\partial,n}(W)$ and $\tB\Diff^{d,+}_{\partial,n}(W)$.
+For compact manifolds $W$, Tillmann \cite{Tillmann} has proved homological stability with constant coefficients for variants of $\tB \Diff^0_{\partial,n}(W)$ and $\tB \Diff^{d,\plus}_{\partial,n}(W)$ involving diffeomorphisms that are only required to fix a disc in the boundary instead of the whole boundary.
+A Serre spectral sequence argument shows that stability for these variants follows from stability of the spaces $\tB\Diff^{0}_{\partial,n}(W)$ and $\tB\Diff^{d,\plus}_{\partial,n}(W)$.
 Hatcher and Wahl \cite[Prop.\,1.5]{HatcherWahl} have shown stability with constant coefficients for the mapping class groups $\pi_0(\Diff^{0}_{\partial,n}(W))$, which can be seen to be equivalent to $\Diff^{0}_{\partial,n}(W)$ for compact $2$-dimensional $W$ as a result of the homotopy discreteness of the space of diffeomorphisms of a compact surface \cite{EarleEells,Gramain}.
-In this case, stability with respect to some of the twisted coefficients systems \cref{corollary:configurationspacesofdiscs} deals with is contained in work by Randal-Williams and Wahl \cite[Thm.\,5.22]{RWW}.
+In this case, stability with respect to some of the twisted coefficient systems \cref{corollary:configurationspacesofdiscs} deals with is contained in work by Randal-Williams and Wahl \cite[Thm\,5.22]{RWW}.